-As someone who works in the beauty industry, who's not only seeking likes via selfies on her personal account but also has to talk about and publish photos of her face on the internet as a job requirement, the focus on appearance has gotten to me.
+As someone who works in the beauty industry, who's not only seeking likes via selfies on her personal account but also talks about and publishes photos of her face on the Internet as a job requirement, the focus on appearance has gotten to me.
 After all, who I am is not what I look like, and my appearance is hardly the best I have to offer.
 Sometimes, though, it seems like that's all our culture wants to see, and over the past year, it's put a strain on my happiness.

-1. Taking photos without worrying about likes results in better photos.
+Taking photos without worrying about likes results in better photos

-2. Focusing on what your body can do, rather than how it looks, relieves self-consciousness.
+Focusing on what your body can do, rather than how it looks, relieves self-consciousness

-3. If you surround yourself with people who don't care how you look, you'll stop caring, too.
+If you surround yourself with people who don't care how you look, you'll stop caring, too

 Working in online media in Los Angeles, I am constantly surrounded by people who are invested in their image and social media presence as a part of their profession—which is totally fine.
 It's a job!
 But it can also warp your ability to judge how important your appearance really is.
 Being on a boat with my family (two college professors, a computer scientist, and a lawyer), in addition to a dozen or so other travelers with entertainment-unrelated jobs, took the pressure off of "looking cute" and "getting content" all the time.
 With priorities and self-esteem, you are the company you keep, and it was a relief to have that reset of perspective.

-4. Not wearing makeup saves you more than just the time it takes to put it on.
+Not wearing makeup saves you more than just the time it takes to put it on

-5. The longer you go without putting effort into looking "perfect," the more used to your natural appearance you'll get.
+The longer you go without putting effort into looking "perfect," the more used to your natural appearance you'll get